Top 10 Dogs That Look Like Bears

 The Chow Chow dog is native to the Siberian region of Asia, near the arid steppes of northern China and Mongolia.
 In Chinese, they are known as “Tang Quan” or “dog of the Tang Empire.”

-This breed was used as work dogs, where they performed the function of hauling, hunting, and guarding.
-In Pre 1800s, these dogs were relatively unknown to the Western world until Queen Victoria in the late 1800s introduced this breed.
+This breed was used as work dogs, where they performed the functions of hauling, hunting, and guarding.
+In the pre 1800s, these dogs were relatively unknown to the Western world until Queen Victoria introduced this breed in the late 1800s.

-They have wrinkly round faces, small ears, strong, muscular bodies and legs, and a covering of long thick fur around the head and shoulders.
+They have wrinkly round faces, small ears, strong, muscular bodies and legs, and long, thick fur around the head and shoulders.

 The presence of this thick fur accounts for why it is known in its native country as the Songshi Quan, which translates as “puffy-lion dog.”
 Their coats can be rough or smooth in black, blue, cinnamon, cream, or red.